sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/profile-signature-key-management.md

 # Profile - Signature Key Management

-The *Profile - Signature Key Management* page holds the Signing Certificate used for deployment of Workflows and Job Resources.
+The *Profile - Signature Key Management* tab holds the Signing Certificate used for deployment of Workflows and Job Resources.

 - If JOC Cockpit is operated for the *low* Security Level, then the Signing Certificate is stored with the *root* account and is used for deployment operations of any user account.
 - If JOC Cockpit is operated for the *medium* Security Level, then the Signing Certificate is stored individually with the user account and is used for deployment operations of the related user account.